July 21, 2017

 You’ll be in a position of strength and freedom, knowing that none of it is because you have to!
 You can still earn extra money to pay for a bigger house, newer cars, or more holidays, if you want to.

-After we made the connection between our desired retirement income, and how many extra years we had to work to get it… it was put into perspective that we didn’t need much at all and our freedom was more important.
+After we made the connection between our desired retirement income, and how many extra years we had to work to get it, we realised that it just wasn’t worth sacrificing so much of our life for.

-After all, we could always go back to work to make extra money for those things anyway… if we wanted to.
+After all, we could always go back to work to make extra money for those things anyway… if we want to.